 and the Rijksmuseum in Amsterdam

-A little closer to home, Crystal Bridges Museum in Bentonville has multiple ways to interact with their content online, including virtual reality tours, video essays about some of their famous works, and a Pinterest board full of art projects kids can do at home.
+A little closer to home, Crystal Bridges Museum in Bentonville has multiple ways to interact with their content online, including virtual reality tours and a Pinterest board full of art projects kids can do at home.
 Find more suggestions here.

 ART PROJECTS FOR KIDS